-School uniform can be purchased via the School Trends website, a link is located on the Parents’ tab above.
+School uniform can be purchased via the website for Brigade, a link is located on the Parents’ tab above.
 A number of items can also be purchased from the school office including; book bags, water bottles and PE bags.

 Please ensure that all clothing is clearly named.